Algostract/unpsy-web/README.md

 # Psy

-> A psychoanalytical web tool for diverse assessments and automatic analysis with a built-in scanner.
-Explore the depths of psychology with ease.
+> A psychoanalytical web tool for diverse assessments and automatic analysis with a built-in scanner

 <p align="center">
   <a href="https://uptime.betterstack.com/?utm_source=status_badge">